shiqi-svg/sglang_wan-animate/blog.md

 To address this mixed bottleneck of I/O-intensive and compute-intensive tasks, we refactored the preprocessing module using a **Thread Pool Executor** pattern, achieving coarse-grained **Task-Level Parallelism (TLP)**.

-nlike the sequential execution method, we decoupled the inter-frame dependencies.
+Unlike the sequential execution method, we decoupled the inter-frame dependencies.
 By instantiating a thread pool of size $K$ (where $K$ is a constant), we transformed the execution model into a concurrent paradigm.
 This allows multiple 2D pose (`pose2d`) inference tasks—typically executed by C-bound libraries (e.g., OpenCV, PyTorch) that release the Python Global Interpreter Lock (GIL)—to execute in parallel on different physical cores.

 This improvement effectively transforms the latency formula to: